 Geographically located in Niger State on the road between Suleja and Minna, the waterfalls span 200 meters across with a sheer drop of 30 meters.
 Early in the year, the falls are a trickle and visitors can swim in clear pools at the bottom of the falls.
 Tourists can easily take a trip down to the gushing Gurara waterfalls – which is about an hour out of the city of Abuja.
 The sparkling water under the sun is purely marvelous as it falls into a pond some 20 meters before returning to tranquility.

-Which one of these waterfalls would you like to visit?
-Check out this tour package selected for you: http://afrotourism.com/index.php/trip-idea/victoria-falls-and-safari/
+AND THAT’S IT!!
+Which one will you like to visit? check out this tour package selected for you: http://afrotourism.com/index.php/trip-idea/victoria-falls-and-safari/